 DT&V helps returning migrants

-The is responsible for preparing, encouraging, and organising the departure of foreign nationals who are not entitled to remain in the Netherlands.
+The Repatriation and Departure Service (DT&V) is responsible for preparing, encouraging, and organising the departure of foreign nationals who are not entitled to remain in the Netherlands.